fifthfrankie/Power-BI-Backup-Impact-Analysis-Governance-Solution/README.md

 - Works for anyone who runs the script and has at least 1 model and report.
 Dataflow not required.
 - Public example (limited due to no filter pane): https://app.powerbi.com/view?r=eyJrIjoiN2Y3OTZlOTEtOWQ4Yi00M2UyLTk3MGQtMDA4OTRjY2M4ZGJlIiwidCI6ImUyY2Y4N2QyLTYxMjktNGExYS1iZTczLTEzOGQyY2Y5OGJlMiJ9)

+## Special Notes
+- The script has a built-in timer to ensure the API bearer token does not expire.
+It is defaulted to require logging in every 55 minutes.
+This is only applicable if you have a large number of reports and models (150+)
+- This defaults to looping across all workspaces.
+If you only want to run this for a specific workspace, you can enter a workspace ID within the quotation marks in $reportSpecificWorkspaceId and/or $modelSpecificWorkspaceId (these are in the first 20 lines of the script)
 ..
 ..